 The real blocker: proving participation without creating a privacy problem

-Many employers and plans hesitate to cover or incentivize community fitness because it turns into administrative chaos: receipts, reimbursement queues, disputes, and awkward questions about who can see what.
+Many employers and plans hesitate to cover or incentivize community fitness because it turns into administrative chaos—receipts, reimbursement queues, disputes, and awkward questions about who sees what.
 Even when the intent is good, a clunky process can feel invasive or simply not worth the effort.

-The unlock is to stop treating fitness participation like a medical claim and start treating it like a benefits workflow: simple rules, minimal data, and credible verification.
+The key is to stop treating fitness participation like a medical claim and start treating it like a benefits workflow: simple rules, minimal data, and credible verification.

 Verification methods that are practical (and don’t feel like surveillance)